caoccao/swc4j/docs/tutorials/tutorial_08_deobfuscate.md

 [1]+(+(1+("true")[3]+[1]+[0]+[0])+[])[2]+[1]
 ```

-It shows there are 4 iterations til the transformed code is stable.
+It shows there are 4 iterations till the transformed code is stable.

 Let's focus on `[!+[]+!+[]+!+[]]` to see how visitor V2 works.